cognitive-catalyst/JumpQA/README.md

 2. Run `java -jar target/corpus2json-0.1.0.jar`.
 If you have a different version, replace `0.1.0` with the one you are using.

 ###Using JumpQA
+0. cd into JumpQa/
-1. Edit `jumpqa.properties`.
+1. CD Edit `jumpqa.properties`.
 The file should look something like:
 ```
 corpus=health-corpus.json
 templates=templates.csv